 Adam Hsieh (pronouns: he/him) is a digital artist based in nipaluna/Hobart, lutruwita/Tasmania.

-Hsieh's art practice emerges from an ongoing inquiry into the dynamic tension between places and place-makers in physical and virtual spheres, guided by his intimate experience as a queer Chinese migrant.
-He seeks to unpack the complexity and fluidity of ecological and social phenomena by manipulating systems of light, sound, moving images and code in a series of multi-sensory artistic interventions.
-Examining the blurred borders between the space and its inhabitants through human-computer interaction, he speculates alternative approaches to making sense of human and non-human actors' shifting agency within a relational network of uncertainty and ambiguity.
+Hsieh's art practice emerges from an ongoing inquiry into the dynamic tension between places and place-makers in entangled physical and virtual realms, guided by his intimate experience as a queer Chinese migrant.
+He seeks to unpack the complexity and fluidity of natural-cultural phenomena by manipulating systems of light, sound, moving images, code, and AI in a series of multi-sensory artistic interventions.
+While examining the blurred borders between spaces and their inhabitants through situated and embodied interaction, he speculates on alternative approaches to understanding the shifting agency of humans and more-than-humans within a relational network of uncertainty and ambiguity.

 After earning a bachelor's degree in architecture at the South China University of Technology, Hsieh embarked on a career in contemporary art at CMoDA Beijing, China's first digital art museum, in 2011.
 The following year, he joined Liu Dao Art Collective in Shanghai and produced a series of interactive LED art with international artists and tech geeks to capture the contrasting scenes from old and new China.